 :

-Table no.10 reports the opinion of the subject about banning of the tobacco products.
+Table 10 reports the opinion of the subject about banning of the tobacco products.
 23 percent opined that tobacco products should not be banned.
 The remaining 77 percent were in favor of the ban, yet more of them were also consuming tobacco products.
 It may be because they were facing an interview or they may be aware that something is objectionable in tobacco consumption.

 Out of those who were in favor of the ban, they thought that tobacco is not a good thing.
 Many believed this because they wanted the coming generation to be free from this abuse.
 It indicates that they had learned chewing or smoking tobacco from their family members, especially from fathers.
 So if they continue to consume tobacco, their offspring will also become tobacco consumers.